tlogan/ERST/README.md

         (A -> B) & (C -> D) <: (P -> Q)
         ```
         - syntactic check at unification; make sure that lhs antecedents are associated with rhs consequent's subparts

+    - calls to solve are used in both distill/inheriting rules and combine/synthesizing rules.
+        - solves for new prescription in distill
+            - allows for input type to be rewritten into a decomposable form
+            - in contrast to Synquid rules, which have a strict syntactic requirement
+            - places more complexity in subtyping rules and less complexity in typing rules
+        - solves for new description in combine
+        - in other words, solve is called in introduction/distill rules and elimination/combine rules

 ### Future work
 - use statistical learning to find necessary types